hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

   - Difficult to rotate, decommission, and determine who has access
   - Revoking compromised credentials can break entire application stacks

+???

+* Earlier we discussed the traditional perimeter-based security model.
+Here are some problems with it:
+* (go over each of these points)

 ---
 class: center, middle
 # Identity Based Security